Home » 30 Minute Meals » The Easiest and Yummiest Vegan Spicy Bean Burgers in the World

 It wasn’t much of a goal, and I did forget about them as I grew up and slipped into a meat-eating lifestyle once more.
 Ten years ago, I made the switch to a mostly plant-based diet (we all have slip-ups) and now I have my own spicy bean burger recipe.

-This one is inspired by one of my favorite vegan cookbooks, The Best Veggie Burgers on the Planet, by Joni-Marie Newman.
+This one is inspired by one of my favourite vegan cookbooks, The Best Veggie Burgers on the Planet, by Joni-Marie Newman.
 It was gifted to me when I first became vegan, and every recipe is a winner!
 I have amended her recipe to make it a little more accessible for UK recipes (omitting the garlic powder and onion powder, and replacing masa harina with cornmeal).

 What I love about this recipe is that it is a two-for-price-of-one recipe: firstly you make chili.
 You divide the chili in half, mixing one half with the cornmeal and using the other half as a chili.
 Or, freeze one batch and you have bean burgers ready in the freezer whenever you want them!
 It’s a win-win recipe.